marcofranssen/terraform-provider-curl/examples/trigger-github-workflow/README.md

 # Trigger github workflow Example

 This example shows how to dispatch a GitHub workflow.
-This could be in particular usefull when chaining various terraform environments living in different repositories to apply them in a particular order.
+This could be in particular useful when chaining various terraform environments living in different repositories to apply them in a particular order.

 ## Run the example